must23/av-lab.github.io/4-tutorials.md

 More precisely, you should perform the following tasks:
 - Run a Turtlesim simulation.
 Execute turtlesim_node and  turtle_teleop_key (but you may try more sophisticated simulations as well).
 - Remote server connection: Write a ROS node that reads the x and y coordinates of the robot and sends HTTP POST requests to your cloud.
 Please use three variables in your code to allow easy configuration, `robot_name`, `server_address`, and `api_freq`  where `api_delay` decides how much delay between subsequent API calls; set it to 1 sec.
-- RESTful  API: your cloud server show following the structure below
+- RESTful  API: your cloud server should follow the structure below
     -  POST: accept a request following  `<server_address>/robot_name/x/y`, where `<robot_name>` is the name that you chose for your ROS node, and x and y are Turtle coordinates.
 You may implement a python code (or bash script or any language you like) that receives the query from CGI module and append the received coordinates to a file named `<robot_name>_loc.csv`.
 You can choose any format for the file, but I suggest something like `yyyy-mm-dd hh:mm:ss, x, x` for each line.
     -  GET: `<server_address>/<robot_name>` returns a simple HTML that shows a PNG plot for robot location.
 You may implement it in python and use [matplotlib](https://matplotlib.org/) to output a PNG plot.
 You need [`plt.plot`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html) and `plt.savefig(<robot_name>.png)`
 - Test your code with 2-3 of your colleagues and check if your RESTful API is functional